-- Explain the various ways in which a booking contract may come into being.
-Name the points to which the express terms normally contained in a contract of book - Name the points to which the express terms normally contained in a contract of book relate.
-Explain what significance a guest's contractual capacity to booking a contract if contract of the point of t - State and explain the three ways in which a contract of booking may end Apply the concepts studied in this theme to situations in the front office by means o play or simulated situation. - List the information which must be provided in the notice displaying the price. - Compile a typical notice displaying the price in residential establishments.
+- Explain the various ways in which a booking contract may come into being. - Name the points to which the express terms normally contained in a contract of book relate.
+Explain what significance a guest's contractual capacity to booking a contract i - State and explain the three ways in which a contract of booking may end Apply the concepts studied in this theme to situations in the front office by means o play or simulated situation. - List the information which must be provided in the notice displaying the price. - Compile a typical notice displaying the price in residential establishments.
 Outline the main point of law concerning the registration of guests, with reference Immigration Act (13/2002)

-ice can be refused to a guest and explain ejectment g
+ice can be refused to a guest and explain ejectment c